pingfu/pingfu.github.io/_posts/2026-01-28-the-american-cut.md

 By acquiring Vocalink, Mastercard would gain control over the infrastructure that could route payments around their card network.
 They would own both the toll road and the free alternative.

-And the PSR handed it over under the naive belief that it would improve competition.
+And the PSR handed it over under the naive belief that this would improve competition.
+It would not.
+See [Privatisation of British Rail](https://en.wikipedia.org/wiki/Privatisation_of_British_Rail)

 ---